mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

 ### <ins>RDS for PostgreSQL and MySQL databases</ins>

 The source PostgreSQL database would have already been set up in RDS (Relational Database Service) if you completed the previous ETL project.
 If not, click <a href='https://github.com/mwagaine/DataPortfolio/blob/main/Data%20Engineering%20projects/1.%20ETL%20pipeline/README.md#postgresql-database'>here</a> where you can find details of how to do so.
 Afterwards, import the data for this project (found in the Data folder) into the database by following <a href='https://learnsql.com/blog/how-to-import-csv-to-postgresql/'>these instructions</a>.
+If you completed the ETL project, you would have already loaded the data there.

 Next, you'll need to create a MySQL database as the ultimate target of the CDC pipeline.